 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols, which are short-chain carbohydrates (sugars) found in foods like fruits and grains.
-Some people have trouble digesting FODMAPs and experience gastrointestinal (GI) side effects like bloating and diarrhea when they consume them.
-A low-FODMAP diet aims mitigate these symptoms by reducing the number of FODMAPs in the diet.
+Some people have trouble digesting FODMAPs, and experience gastrointestinal (GI) side effects like bloating and diarrhea when they consume them.
+A low-FODMAP diet aims to mitigate these symptoms by reducing the number of FODMAPs in the diet.

 Why are FODMAPs hard to digest?

 FODMAPs are basically sugar molecules linked together in chains.
 Molecules like these must be broken down before they can be absorbed by the small intestine.
 The problem with FODMAPs is that they cannot be broken down, so they sit in your gut for longer than they should.
 This gives your gut bacteria more time to ferment (eat) them, and as they eat, these bacteria produce gas, which causes bloating, cramps, and stomach pain.
 FODMAPs also have an osmotic effect, meaning they draw water into the gut.
 The end result is often diarrhea.

 Some meal replacements are low FODMAP, others are not; the only way to tell is to read the ingredients list.
 If you are not sure what to look for, feel free to consult this list.
 Just because your meal replacement does not contain high FODMAP ingredients like inulin and xylitol, however, does not mean that it is good for your gut; many meal replacement are made with seemingly-safe ingredients that are bad news for people with IBS and sensitive stomachs.
 Keep reading to learn more.